hammoh7/Ethereum-Solidity/Notes/Solidity.md

    }
    ```
 2. Return values:-
-   Return values from functions declared as memory or as the return data type are transient, as they only exist during the function execution and are not stored on the blockchain.
+   Return values from functions declared as memory or as the return data type are transient, as they only exist during the function execution and are not stored on the blockchain.<br>
    Example-
    ```
    function exampleFunction() public returns (uint256) {